mkuthan/mkuthan.github.io/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.md

 ```

 Configure _JBehave_ to load steps and converters from _Spring Framework_ context.
-What is also important, the steps and converters are managed by _Spring Framework_, you can inject whatever you want.
+What's also important, the steps and converters are managed by _Spring Framework_, you can inject whatever you want.

 ``` java
 @Override